Skip to content

 --prompts <n>Adversarial prompts per pair10

---sim-model <model>Model used for routing simulation (default: auto-derived cheaper model)Auto
+--gen-model <model>Model used for prompt generation / test data (default: auto-derived cheaper model)Auto

 --enhancedEnable bigram matching for better overlap detectionOff